artscorestudio/jquery-asfPreload/doc/index.md

 </html>
 ```

 Now, you can use it !
-[Using asfPreload Plugin](blob/master/doc/using-plugin.md)
+[How to use asfPreload Plugin](blob/master/doc/using-plugin.md)

 ### Use Composer (*recommended*)